mschipperheyn/normalizr-immutable/README.md

 `articleReducer` in this case, is the name of the reducer.
 Currently we assume that the `result` and `entitites` keys are available in the root of the referenced reducer.
 This will be made more flexible in future versions.

-### Examples
-I still have to write examples, but for now check out the tests to get an idea of how it works.

 ### Browser support
 This library has currently only been tested against React-Native, so I would like to hear about experiences in the browser.
 For a list of browsers with appropriate Proxy support [http://caniuse.com/#feat=proxy](http://caniuse.com/#feat=proxy).